jsdelivrbot/awesome-react-boilerplate/docs/client.md

 it means that the component is not connect to `redux` and relay only on `props`.

-We recommended to use arrow function for better performance, But youc an also use React Component.
+We recommended to use arrow function for better performance, But you can also use React Component.

 <br/>